Find information on common issues.

 Cisplatin: Observation and Serendipity

 This lesson is part of a sophomore level biochemistry course to introduce the concepts of experimental design.
-Students are provided with the description of an experiment designed to examine the...
+Students are provided with the description of an experiment designed to examine the effect of an electric field on bacterial growth.
+They are given initial observations from the...

 Lab 1: Plant Responses to Burn Season at Konza Prairie